 Option 2: Use White Vinegar

-When you Google how to soften linen clothes, most articles suggest using white vinegar.
+Using white vinegar to soften fabric is a laundry hack as old as time.
 Vinegar is an acid that has become quite popular for cleaning and laundry because it isn't toxic and quite effective for cleaning and softening.
 White vinegar is the only type one should use for laundry because it won't stain or alter the color of fabric.

 There are a few different ways that white vinegar is used to soften linen: